Erechtheus/sia/README.md

 > #### Note
 > The system uses RabbitMQ to load balance, so make sure it is running locally before starting the application, refer to [how to install RabbitMQ](https://www.rabbitmq.com/download.html) for help.

+> If you want to skip the rabbit mq installation, for convenience, you can just start it via maven (this might not work on your machine)

+>     ./mvnw rabbitmq:start

+> And issue the following to tear down rabbit mq

+>     ./mvnw rabbitmq:stop

 To start the system in development mode issue

     ./mvnw spring-boot:run